tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Group Adoption Poll for the document.
 The below list of issues needs to be fully addressed before progressing the document to publication in IESG.

-1. Add new Appendix section with examples for the NRP modes described in
+1. \[DONE\] Add new Appendix section with examples for the NRP modes described in {{SliceModes}}.
+Addressed by adding Appendix A with three sub-sections (A.1, A.2, A.3) providing concrete examples for the data plane, control plane, and combined NRP modes respectively, using a common 4-node topology.
-   {{SliceModes}}.

-4. Elaborate on the Slice-Flow Aggregate packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.
+2. \[DONE\] Elaborate on the Slice-Flow Aggregate packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.
+Addressed in {{SliceSelector}} by adding fallback treatment options for packets carrying an NRP Selector that does not match any NRP instantiated on the node.

-6. Clarify how the solution caters to the different IETF Network Slice Service Demarcation Point locations described in Section 4.2 of
+3. \[DONE\] Clarify how the solution caters to the different IETF Network Slice Service Demarcation Point locations described in Section 4.2 of
    {{?RFC9543}}.
+Addressed by adding explicit descriptions of how the NRP ingress classification and NRP Selector setting applies to each of the four SDP location options: SDP within the CE, SDP at the CE/AC boundary, SDP at the PE customer-facing port, and SDP within the PE.

-7. Clarify the relationship the underlay physical network, the filter topology and the NRP resources.
+4. \[DONE\] Clarify the relationship the underlay physical network, the filter topology and the NRP resources.
+Addressed in
+   {{SlicePolicyTopology}} by adding a three-step description of the
+   layering: Physical Network -> Filter Topology -> NRP Topology, and clarifying that the same Filter Topology may be shared by multiple NRPs, each with its own resource reservations and forwarding treatments.

-8. Expand on how isolation between NRPs can be realized depending on the deployed NRP mode.
+5. \[DONE\] Expand on how isolation between NRPs can be realized depending on the deployed NRP mode.
+Addressed in
+   {{DataplaneSlicing}}, {{ControlplaneSlicing}}, and
+   {{DataControlplaneSlicing}} by adding explicit isolation characterization for each mode.

-9. Revise {{NRPIncapbale}} to describe how nodes can discover NRP incapable downstream neighbors.
+6. \[DONE\] Revise {{NRPIncapbale}} to describe how nodes can discover NRP incapable downstream neighbors.
+Addressed by adding three discovery mechanisms: IGP-based capability advertisement (IS-IS/OSPF extensions), controller-based discovery (NETCONF {{?RFC6241}}, BGP-LS {{!RFC7752}}, or PCEP {{?RFC5440}}), and static configuration as a fallback.
+Also clarified that dynamic NRP state SHOULD NOT be advertised via routing protocols to avoid convergence impact.

-10. Expand {{SecurityConsiderations}} on additional security threats introduced with the solution.
+7. \[DONE\] Expand {{SecurityConsiderations}} on additional security threats introduced with the solution.
+Added four new threat

-11. Expand {{NRPBoundary}} on NRP domain boundary and multi-domain aspects.
+   descriptions: NRP Policy Manipulation, NRP State Disclosure, Fallback NRP Abuse, and Inter-domain NRP Selector Spoofing, with corresponding mitigation guidance for each.

+8. \[DONE\] Expand {{NRPBoundary}} on NRP domain boundary and multi-domain aspects.
+Addressed by adding {{MultiDomainNRP}} describing two approaches for handling NRP Selectors at inter-domain boundaries: NRP Selector Stacking (original NRP Selector preserved end-to-end, intermediate domain adds/removes its own NRP Selector) and NRP Selector Remapping (boundary node replaces NRP Selector with downstream domain equivalent).
+Also covers end-to-end SLA stitching and inter-domain path computation options.

 # IANA Considerations